awestover/thoughts/content/AI xrisk.md

 - GPT3 -- high schooler
 - GPT4 -- college student
 - o3 -- Comparable with CS/Math Olympiad competitors on close ended ~6 hour long tasks.
 Extremely good at SWE.
 I'd guess o3 can speed up ML engineering by 1.5x.
-- "o4" (hypothetical future model) -- Can produce similar work to top ML engineers, at lower cost?
+- More test-time compute + GPT5 as base model (hypothetical future model) -- Can produce similar work to top ML engineers, at lower cost?

 AI's are already really good.
 For instance [METR showed here](https://metr.org/blog/2024-11-22-evaluating-r-d-capabilities-of-llms/) that AI's like o1 are roughly comparable in skill to a human ML engineer on 8 hour long engineering tasks.
 Suppose that you 2x this horizon length every 6 months.
 Very soon, this gets very big.
 As AI's become more powerful, they can be useful in accelerating AI R&D.